async-interop/promise/README.md

 All registered callbacks MUST be executed in the order they were registered.
 If one of the callbacks throws an `Exception` or `Throwable`, it MUST be rethrown in a callable passed to `Loop::defer` so `Loop::onError` can be properly invoked by the loop. `Loop` refers to the [global event loop accessor](https://github.com/async-interop/event-loop/blob/master/src/Loop.php).
 The `Awaitable` implementation MUST then continue to call the remaining callbacks with the original reason.

 If an `Awaitable` is resolved with another `Awaitable`, the `Awaitable` MUST keep in pending state until the passed `Awaitable` is resolved.
-Thus, the value of an `Awaitable` can never an `Awaitable`.
+Thus, the value of an `Awaitable` can never be an `Awaitable`.
 An `Awaitable` MUST NOT be resolved with itself.

 ## Contributors